MICA-MNI/BrainSpace/docs/pages/matlab_doc/examples/plot_spin_permutations.rst

-Let's see the data.
+Let's display the data.
 We are going to append the data to both hemispheres surfaces and spheres.